beatboxjs/ror-player/assets/tunes/funk.md

-This tune is one of the XR Rhythms basics.
+This is one of our core tunes, and often the first one new bands learn.

-This tune is played over 8 beats instead of 4, so take care when counting in.

-Although is the only tune called Funk, is not the only that sounds “funky”.
-There are two other, Karla Shnikov and Angela Davis.
-Just try to combine them, especially Funk-Angela Davis sounds great.

-**Sign:** glasses on your eyes
+It doesn't sound much like funk, which is something of a theme with RoR tunes.

+**Sign:** two OK signs above your head looking like funky glasses

 ## Background

 **Name:** Funk is a style of music that was created in the 1960s by African Americans.
-As most/all African American music, it originates from African music traditions and has also been used heavily in black rights movements throughout history.
-The pioneer of Funk is James Brown. ([Wikipedia](https://en.wikipedia.org/wiki/Funk))
+It originates from African musical traditions and has also been used heavily in Black liberation movements throughout history.
+The pioneer of funk is James Brown. ([Wikipedia](https://en.wikipedia.org/wiki/Funk))

-**Musical background:** The definining characteristic of Funk seems to be a base hit on the 1 and 3 and a snare hit on the 2 and 4.
-It seems that the tune doesn't actually sound like Funk. *(More info needed.)*

-**Sign:** *(More info needed.)*
+**Musical background:** Probably based on the Brazilian samba reggae interpretation of funk rather than the James Brown version.

+**Sign:** Based on the funky glasses that the pioneering funk bassist Bootsy Collins used to wear ([for example](https://media.npr.org/assets/artslife/arts/2009/10/bootsy-fa-0a236a00a27e682eed7c121e1f0454d4be5adee0-s600-c85.webp))

-**History:** Was introduced to the network at least 2008 (together with Ragga).
+**History:** Was introduced to the network at least 2008.
 A slightly different version called “Lego Funk” has been played by Barking Bateria: [SoundCloud](https://soundcloud.com/barking-bateria/lego-funk)

 ## Difficulty

-Good to begin with, because all instruments are quite easy:

-* **Surdos**: easy (all surdos play the same line and there are tons of memoryhook-phrases)
-* **Repi**: medium (the repi is not that easy, but anyway it’s a good tune to begin with, because you find different repi-hits)
+* **Low Surdo**: easy
+* **Mid/high Surdo and Tam**: easy
+* **Repi**: medium.
+There are two repi parts, one harder one for playing with one stick and one easier (but longer) one for two sticks
 * **Snare**: easy
-* **Tamborim**: easy
-* **Agogô**: easy (because they can look at the surdos for almost any hit they play)
+* **Agogô**: easy

 ## Breaks

-* Break 1, which is a call & response-break between Surdos and all others
+* **Break 1**, a relatively involved call and response between surdos and everyone else _\[uncommon nationally\]_
-* Break 2, where everyone plays one bar of eighth-notes
+* **Break 2**, where everyone plays one bar of eighth-notes _\[uncommon nationally\]_
-* Call Break, two breaks wich are played the same way (five hits in the beginning) but end with a shout of either “oi!” or “uah!”.
-They can be used in almost any tune, not just this one.
-Some bands play around with the shouting break by using other shouts in the end.
-This way it’s also possible to connect a political output to this breaks.
+* **General breaks** that work well: Conga, Little Cat, Flappy mouth
+* Some bands use Angela Davis breaks with Funk instead